Make It Shine

-"Make It Shine" is a pop, pop rock, candy pop, and teen pop song with lyrics about encouraging a person to follow after their dreams.
-Music critics thought it was successful as a theme song and praised Justice's vocals.
+"Make It Shine" is a pop, pop rock, candy pop, and teen pop song whose lyrics encourage a person to follow their dreams.
+Music critics said it was successful as a theme song and praised Justice's vocals.
 The song peaked at number 16 on the US Billboard Bubbling Under Hot 100 chart and entered secondary charts in the United States.
-Justice performed the song live in 2012, while Matt Bennett sang it with the crowd during Ariana Grande's Sweetener World Tour in November 2019.
+Justice performed the song live in 2012 and Matt Bennett sang it with the audience during Ariana Grande's Sweetener World Tour in November 2019.

 Release

-"Make It Shine" was first featured on the pilot for the Nickelodeon American television sitcom Victorious on March 27, 2010.
+"Make It Shine" was debuted on the pilot episode of the Nickelodeon American television sitcom Victorious on March 27, 2010.
 Tori Vega (Victoria Justice) performs the song after standing in for her sister, which leads to her acceptance into Hollywood Arts High School.
-The song was later released as a single on April 13, 2010.
-The song was used as the theme song for Victorious.
-"Make It Shine" was then released as the first track on the show's debut soundtrack album, Victorious: Music from the Hit TV Show, on August 2, 2011.
-A remix of the song was featured in a Victorious episode titled "Helen Back Again", which aired on September 10, 2011.
-In the episode, Tori performs the remix for Hollywood Arts' new principal after they require that all the students have to re-audition to be able to attend the school.
+The song was released as a single on April 13, 2010, and was used as the theme song of Victorious.
+"Make It Shine" was released as the first track of the show's debut soundtrack album, Victorious: Music from the Hit TV Show, on August 2, 2011.
+A remix of the song is featured in the episode "Helen Back Again", which aired on September 10, 2011.
+In the episode, Tori performs the remix for Hollywood Arts' new principal after they require the students to re-audition so they can continue attending the school.

 Composition

-Justice provides the lead vocals on the track, with Niki Watkins contributing background vocals.
-The song was written by the show's producer Dan Schneider, Michael Corcoran, and Dr. Luke.
-Corcoran handled drums, keyboards, and programming.
-Dr. Luke served as producer, adding guitar, drums, keyboards, and programming the song.
-The track was mastered by Brian Gardner and mixed by Serban Ghenea, while Emily Wright served as the recording engineer and editor, supported by additional engineering from John Hanes and assistance from Tim Roberts.
+"Make It Shine" was written by Michael Corcoran, Dr. Luke, and the show's producer Dan Schneider.
+Justice sings the lead vocals and Niki Watkins sings background vocals.
+Corcoran performed drums, keyboards, and programming.
+Dr. Luke produce the song, and added guitar, drums, keyboards, and programming.
+The track was mastered by Brian Gardner and mixed by Serban Ghenea, and Emily Wright was the recording engineer and editor.
+Additional engineering was provided by John Hanes with assistance from Tim Roberts.

 Music critics have described "Make It Shine" as a pop, pop rock, candy pop, and teen pop track.
-Lyrically, the song is about telling people to work hard and to not give up on following their dreams: "You don't have to be afraid to put your dream in action/You're never gonna fade/You'll be the main attraction/'Cause you know that if you're livin' your imagination/Tomorrow you'll be everybody's fascination."
+The song's lyrics encourage listeners to work hard and continue following their dreams: "You don't have to be afraid to put your dream in action / You're never gonna fade / You'll be the main attraction / 'Cause you know that if you're livin' your imagination / Tomorrow you'll be everybody's fascination."
+According to Bob Hoose and Steven Isaac, writing for Plugged In, it is about teenagers "who worry about being invisible but hope and dream of soon making their stardom-earning mark".
 William Ruhlmann for AllMusic wrote that the track has "relentless beats, synthesized instrumentations, nonstop simple, repetitive choruses, and Auto-Tune vocals".